Exploitation of women in mass media: Pornography

+Mireille Miller-Young believes that the adult film industry is another device to racialize black women.
+Miller-Young talks about Jeannie Pepper being a pivotal figure in the adult industry for black women.
+Black women are being fetishized as sexual object to obtain by men, this perception has been around since the slave trade.
+The porn industry presents dangerous stereotypes that hinder black women, as well as, normalizing violence towards black women.
+Not only does the adult film industry feed on racism but it does not knowledge the work that black women do for the economy.

 Social media

 Social media has a prominent effect on people's lives, especially those who use social media platforms more frequently than others.
 A study conducted in 2006 found inverse relationships between the frequency of social media usage and the relationships adolescents formed with the impact it had on their sense of self.
 When social media usage increased, adolescents began to form stronger relationships online while their sense of self was impacted negatively.
 According to a study conducted by Xinyan Zhao, Mengqi Zhan, and Brooke F. Liu, social media content that weaves emotional components in a positive manner appears to have the benefit of also increasing one's online influence.
 Positive social media content results in increased presence on networking sites among adolescent users.

 Digital social media platforms such as Twitter, Instagram, and Snapchat allow individuals to establish their influence through sharing opinions, insights, experiences and perspectives with others.
 In the 2000s, these platforms have emerged as integral communities for publics to voice their opinions, resulting in a changed online behavior associated largely with misinformation.
 One example of these behaviors is displayed in a 2017 Dutch study conducted by Johanna M. F. van Oosten.
 This study found that adolescents play out stereotypical gender roles in their self-presentations in social media.
 Results of this study show that it is predominantly women that feel pressured to conform to hyper femininity and stereotypical gender roles online, including personality traits, domestic behaviors, occupations, and physical appearances.

+Furthermore, social media has a prominent influence on how adolescent girls and women have on their self-image.
+In Cohen's study, #BoPo on Instagram, found that young women have more favorable attitudes toward posts and accounts that promote body positive content, as opposed to thin-ideal accounts, which cause a negative association.
+Furthermore, social media trends such as “fitspiration” contribute to negative body image for females.
+In a study by Simpson and Mazzeo, they found that users are more likely to comment according to body-image standards, rather than health standards, and had a comparable amount of praise for fitness appearance as a thin appearance.
+Social media comparison can go beyond physical appearance.
+In Sheldon and Wiegand's study, they found that on Instagram, young females and women also compare themselves on the basis of success, intelligence, and happiness.